cswimr/dev-flakes/README.md

 nix-shell -p cachix --run "cachix use nixpkgs-python"
 ```

-Here's an example NixOS configuration that configures this binary cache:
+Here's an example NixOS configuration that configures this binary cache system-wide:

 ```nix
 {